 - The software should automatically calculate certain additional payments, such as tax credits, statutory sick pay, statutory maternity and paternity pay, holiday pay and back pay.

-- Some packages log holiday and sick days to track absence for you.
+- Some packages log holiday and sick days, enabling accurate absence tracking.

 - These include the RTI reporting requirements and pension auto-enrolment rules.